sagemath/trac_to_gh/Issue 8302.md

 }
 ```

-Changing assignee from mhampton to jhpalmieri.
+Changing assignee from mhampton to @jhpalmieri.